pytask-dev/pytask/docs/source/tutorials/repeating_tasks_with_different_inputs.md

 ```

 The
-{doc}`best-practices guide on parametrizations <../how_to_guides/bp_parametrizations>`
+{doc}`best-practices guide on parametrizations <../how_to_guides/bp_scalable_repititions_of_tasks>`
 goes into even more detail on how to scale parametrizations.

 ## A warning on globals

-The following example serves as a warning against using globals in your task functions.
+The following example serves as a warning against accidentally using running variables
-And, it is also kind of riddle.
-Maybe you can spot the problem.
+in your task definition.

 You won't run into these problems if you strictly use the interfaces explained below.

-Look at this repeated task which runs three times and each time creates a different text
+Look at this repeated task which runs three times and tries to produce a text file with
-file with some content.
+some content.

 ```python
 import pytask